-The NightWatch is the closest thing you’ll get to an actual person lying between two pitfall traps.
+The NightWatch is simulates an actual person lying between two pitfall traps.

 It makes use of every bait on the market to increase its chances of catching bed bugs without you having to be there.

-It is expensive upfront, requires two kinds of refills, and does not include a CO2 canister out-of-the-box…but it absolutely works and will prove to be integral for anyone battling bed bugs where a person cannot act as bait.
+It is expensive upfront and requires two kinds of refills…but it absolutely works and will prove to be a godsend for anyone battling bed bugs where a person cannot act as bait.

-Bed bugs notoriously know when to go dormant in the absence of a food source.
-Applied residual sprays and powders will sit there for weeks untouched by most bed bugs as they wait for a reason to be active.
+Bed bugs are notorious for their ability to survive over a year without having a meal.
+Applied residual sprays and powders will sit there for weeks untouched by most bed bugs as they hide out waiting for a person to bite.

-With the NightWatch, you don’t have to worry about residuals wearing off and missing their marks.
+With the NightWatch drawing bed bugs out of hiding, you don’t have to worry about residuals wearing off while bed bugs hibernate.

 Bed bugs will act exactly as if someone was sleeping in the room and will be out and about getting trapped in the NightWatch and, more importantly, coating themselves in CimeXa and Temprid as a by-product.